22940dev/hugo-frameview/content/likes.md

 > You are life having a human experience, not a human having a life experience.

-> People have lot invested in this ride.
+> People have a lot invested in this ride.

 > You are an extra in everyone else's movie.